xHain-hackspace/xhain-website/README.md

 ## Calendar

 The calendar is managed by [Nextcloud](https://files.x-hain.de/apps/calendar/dayGridMonth/now).
-This in turn is accessed via the Nextcloud export API.
-The export is triggered by a cron job in a GitHub action.
-The action is defined in the file `.github/workflows/update-calendar.yml`.
+For your convenience (old) data is available in `data/calendar.json`.
+If you want to update the information you can run `./download_calendar.sh`.